ALTER NATIVE CONTRIBUTORS APPLICATION

-If not differently specify, new contributor will start as “network contributors”.
+If not differently specify, new contributors will start as “network contributors”.

-- One photographer (or more, depending on management decisions) of the active photographers will be chosen, once per year, as photographer for the next expedition
+- One contributor (or more, depending on management decisions) of the active photographers will be chosen, once per year, as photographer main contributor for the next expedition

-- Their work will be displayed at our exhibition
+- Their work will be displayed at our annual exhibition at no cost

 - First right on private assignments

-- Their work will be displayed at the final exhibition
+- Their work can be displayed at the final exhibition upon paying application fee

 - Second right on private assignments

-- Their rate p/hour is the one negotiated with AlterNative during the status passage.
+- Their rate p/hour is defined during the assignment quotation proposal

 - They can get private assignments if there are none main and active photographer available within the area

-- They will be able to design tours & workshops
+- They will be able to design daily tours & workshops